HwWobbe/WipHww/README.md

 * resume Photography, merging Blogs for TalesH
 * Dropbox ownership changes may require attention.
 Relative value of Git & GitHub ?

+## done
+* 2019.01.20: StackEdit is synching work from SamTabH!